-- Internships with world-leading international development organisations, such as the UN Development Programme as well as development charities in Africa, Asia and Latin America. - Professional placements from multinational organisations like Mitsubishi in Japan and consultancy companies around the world. - Scientific research internships with universities and institutes in China, Brazil, Russia, Germany and more. - Teaching positions in schools around the world. - A wide range of arts and heritage internships.
+- Internships with world-leading international development organisations, such as the UN Development Programme as well as development charities in Africa, Asia and Latin America. - Professional placements from multinational organisations like Mitsubishi in Japan and consultancy companies around the world. - Scientific research internships with universities and institutes in Brazil, Germany, Israel, Mexico and more.

+- Teaching positions in schools around the world. - A wide range of arts and heritage internships.
 The Internship Programme also offers access to placements in the UK, beyond the undergraduate internship schemes of the major graduate employers.
 Many Oxford-based opportunities frequently feature among these internships, with an increasing number of placements available within Oxford University itself, including colleges, departments, the Bodleian and the University museums.

-The Internship Office strives to ensure that every placement, UK or international, comes with funding or assistance with travel or accommodation.
-UK internships advertised through the programme are paid at national minimum wage or above if the work is offered by a company in the for-profit sector.
+The Internship Office ensures that every placement comes with appropriate funding or assistance with travel or accommodation.
 The internships are advertised from January each year, with application deadlines from February onwards.